rateau-violent/stern/README.md

 or any third party library, as long as you provide a framework class that respects the [framework concept](./lib/stern/include/stern/framework.h).

-Here is an example of framework implementation with the provided http library:
+Your framework implementation should look like this (full framework implementation example [here](./example/include/utils/http_framework.h)):
 ```c++
 struct http_framework {
     using method_type = http::methods;